Anxiety treatment, diagnosis & prescriptions

 In many cases, the healthcare provider will refer you to a mental health professional like a psychotherapist, who can help you manage your anxiety disorder symptoms.

 Once you’ve had a full physical and psychological evaluation, the healthcare provider can provide an anxiety disorder diagnosis, if necessary.
-They’ll also be able to suggest anxiety disorder treatments, including ongoing psychotherapy or any required prescription anxiety disorder medications.
+They’ll also be able to suggest coping strategies for anxiety, anxiety management techniques and anxiety disorder treatments, including ongoing psychotherapy, or any required prescription anxiety disorder medications.

 How are anxiety disorders treated?